 But that is how you prevent choking, my friend.

 How to Prevent Choking

-When you get scared, you need to figure out WHY you are so scared.
-There is usually a very good reason, and it is often technical, strategical, or physical.
+When you get scared, you need to figure out WHY you are so afraid.
+There is usually a perfect reason, and it is often technical, strategical, or physical.